-Our fibre division includes five operational companies building fibre networks in the UK and one software development company.
+Our fibre division includes five operational companies building fibre networks in the UK and one software development company provider or "ISP" Allpoints owns fibre infrastructure and will onboard other ISPs to the Allpoints network to sell connectivity to the end customer.

-Through our residential Fibre businesses, we are building new physical fibre networks for communities in the UK and so far have built out fibre infrastructure in underserved parts of Devon.
-Somerset, Dorset, Wiltshire, Hampshire, Worcestershire and the Home Counties.
+Through our residentia.
+Fibre businesses, we are outloing new physical fibre networks for communities in the UK and so far have built out fibre infrastructure in underserved parts of Devon, Somerset, Dorset, Wiltshire, Hampshire, Worcestershire and the Home Counties.
 We are aiming to pass over one million homes over the next three years.

-Building triese large networks involves connecting arge datacentres and telephone exchanges in the UK with homes and businesses, effectively replacing the copper wires that were laid in the first half of the 20th century.
-Jurassic, Swish and Giganet are vertically integrated, as they both own the fibre infrastructure and also have the end customer relationship as the internet service.
+Building these large networks involves connecting large datacentres and telephone exchanges in the UK with homes and businesses, effectively replacing the copper wires that were laid in the first half of the 20th century.
+Jurassic, Swish and Giganer are vertically integrated, as they both own the fibre infrastructure and also have the end customer relationship as the internet service.